Poofy1/CADBUSI-Anonymize/README.md

 # Clean up Cloud Run resources when finished (REQUIRED)
 python main.py --cleanup
 ```

+IMPORTANT: After `python main.py --deploy` finishes execution, that does not mean the data transfer is complete.
+The download requests have been sent to Cloud Run.
+Check the bucket storage to see when population is finished.
+Only then should you run `python main.py --cleanup`

 ### Anonymizing DICOM Files

 To anonymize downloaded DICOM files: